facebook/create-react-app/packages/react-scripts/template/README.md

 ### `npm run build` fails to minify

-Starting in Create React App v2, we now compile all ES.Next features found in `node_modules`.
-This means you can consume packages and not worry about them being syntax-incompatible with any browser.
+Before `react-scripts@2.0.0`, this problem was caused by third party `node_modules` using modern JavaScript features because the minifier couldn't handle them during the build.
+This has been solved by compiling standard modern JavaScript features inside `node_modules` in `react-scripts@2.0.0` and higher.

-If you're seeing this error, you're likely using an old version of `react-scripts` and need to upgrade to `react-scripts@>=2.0.0`.
+If you're seeing this error, you're likely using an old version of `react-scripts`.
+You can either fix it by avoiding a dependency that uses modern syntax, or by upgrading to `react-scripts@>=2.0.0` and following the migration instructions in the changelog.

 ## Alternatives to Ejecting